parkovski/conutils/README.md

+# Windows Console Utilities

-# isvt - Windows console mode utility
+## isvt - Windows console mode utility

 A simple tool to report and change console modes for any accessible process.
 Run without arguments to see the mode for the current console.